rtavenar/hdr/content/parts/01/dtw/dtw_da.md

 <!-- #region {"tags": ["popout"]} -->
 **Note.** This work was a part of Rémi Dupas' PhD thesis (in Environment Sciences).
+I was not involved in Rémi's PhD supervision.
 <!-- #endregion -->

 In this section, we present a method that uses Dynamic Time Warping (DTW)